 On the 1st of January 2019, a new censorship law took effect in Vietnam.
 Up until now, the internet was a relatively free platform in the sometimes restrictive country.
-The new legislation means that the government can now monitor and punish even more people whose views do not align with its views.
+The new legislation means that the government can now monitor and punish even more people whose views do not align with theirs.

 The Vietnamese government already has many laws that regulate the internet, so critics are comparing this new law to The Great Firewall of China.
 Sexually explicit, violent and politically sensitive content are all regulated in Vietnam.
 The law on Information Technology allows the government to punish any domestic or foreign individuals (living or visiting Vietnam) who create any content opposing the state.
 Such ‘criminals’ can be fined or imprisoned, making online privacy essential if you want to live or travel there.